 The Snowbirds Are Back!

 Sudden slowdowns.
 Confused drivers.
 An influx of Canadian license plates.
-If you’re a longtime Florida, you know this can only mean one thing—the snowbirds are back in town!
+If you’re a longtime Floridian, you know this can only mean one thing—the snowbirds are back in town!

 “Snowbird” is a common slang term for people who migrate to warmer temperatures during the winter months.
 Typically from Canada or the northeast or midwest regions of the United States, snowbirds flee the cold, brutal winter in exchange for the more temperate, relaxing climate of places like Florida, Arizona, Texas, and even the Caribbean.
 They typically spend a few months in the warmer area, then travel back north at the end of the winter.
 Some have homes in the warmer area and might even declare permanent residency, while many others travel by recreational vehicle (RV) and set up a temporary home at a snowbird-friendly RV park.